Today I'm going to teach you everything you need to know about knitting stitch markers.

 Stitch markers also come in a variety of geometric shapes and colors.
 The most common are round stitch markers but I’ve also seen them in a variety of shapes.
 The assortment of colors and styles keeps things interesting and fun.

 They also come in a range of sizes to fit your knitting needles, and are made from wood, metal, plastic, and other materials.
-Just take a look at these gold hexagon stitch markers with matching honeybee from Jennie Santopietro at @alovelyhomemadelife.
+Just take a look at these gold hexagon stitch markers with matching honeybee.
 Cute, right?

 Here's another fun set with a little bit of everything.
 This sun, moon, and stars set has both ring stitch markers and locking stitch markers.
 Let's talk about the latter a little more.